domingoclub/website/content/2021-03-23-domingo-club/2021-03-18-about/2021-03-18-about-en/_index.md

 title: About the Domingo Club
 ---

-Domingo Club is a collective initiated by [Maud Bausier](https://maudbausier.com/) and [Antoine Jaunard](https://antoine.studio/), a duo of Belgian designers with complementary forces, freshly settled in Barcelona, Spain.
+Domingo Club is an initiative by [Maud Bausier](https://maudbausier.com/) and [Antoine Jaunard](https://antoine.studio/), a duo of Belgian designers with complementary forces, freshly settled in Barcelona, Spain.

 We make fermented food, open-source tools and explore collaboration with natural processes to promote understanding, transparency, resilience and equity in our global food system.